-Adjusted regression model with all five individual trauma predictors
+Adjusted regression model with all five individual types of trauma

-Three of the variables in the model with five predictors were statistically significant.
+Three of the trauma types in the model were statistically significant.
 Specifically, those who reported that their parents/guardians abused alcohol or drugs had 52% greater odds of reporting mental illness, compared to those who did not report this adverse experience [OR=1.52, 95% CI 1.19, 1.93].
 Those who reported past physical abuse [OR=2.12, 95% CI 1.67, 2.70] and those who reported past sexual assault [OR=2.05, 95% CI 1.60, 2.63] had approximately two times greater odds of having a mental illness, compared to those who did not report these exposures.
 Being Black was also statistically significant and showed a protective effect [OR=0.64, 95% CI 0.50, 0.80].
 The overall model was also statistically significant [X2(14) = 189.25, p<0.05].
 As for model usability, this model correctly predicted those with mental illness 56% of the time, and correctly predicted those without mental illness 74% of the time.